blues/sparrow-lorawan/readme.txt

   - UART Config = 115200, 8b, 1 stopbit, no parity, no flow control

 @par How to debug ?
-  - make sure the flag DEBUGGER_ENABLED to 1 in sys_conf.h
   - simpler to define the flag LOW_POWER_DISABLE to 1 as well
   - compile, download and attach